Hanlin1004/Hanlin1004/README.md

 - 👋 Hi, I’m Hanlin ZHANG, a PhD student at CityU
-- 👀 I’m interested in LLM effective inference, Information theroy for LLM, AI4SCIENCE
+- 👀 I’m interested in LLM effective inference/training, Information theroy for LLM, AI4SCIENCE
 - 💞️ I’m looking to collaborate on academic research
 - 📫 Find me at hanlinzhang1004@gmail.com